grpc-ecosystem/grpc-gateway/README.md

 - `main.go`: entrypoint of the generated reverse proxy

-To use the same port for custom HTTP handlers (e.g. serving `swagger.json`), gRPC-gateway, and a gRPC server, see
+To use the same port for custom HTTP handlers (e.g. serving `swagger.json`), gRPC-Gateway, and a gRPC server, see
 [this example by CoreOS](https://github.com/philips/grpc-gateway-example/blob/master/cmd/serve.go) (and its accompanying [blog post](https://coreos.com/blog/grpc-protobufs-swagger.html)).